Community Air Protection

 - Attend PAC meetings to be held every 2 months through March 2022 (remote via Zoom at this time due to public health directives).

-- Attend public SNAAQ meetings and workshops to the best of your ability (dates and frequency TBD).
+- Attend public SNAAQ meetings and workshops to the best of your ability.

 - Provide guidance to the SNAAQ partners on implementation to ensure adherence to the awarded proposal and the AB 617 Community Air Monitoring Blueprint (as appropriate).